solsarratea/femiZhiyin/README.md

 # femiZhiyin

-Artistic project which aims to express female oppression on actual society.
+Artistic project which aims to express oppression against patriarchy on actual society.

 Still as work in progress.